ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ```
 So yeah, standard elements with that familiar declarative API that makes learning and writing HTML so simple.
 Pretty basic stuff; no mystery here.

-HTML gives us lots of elements to work with, but you no doubt also know it doesn't give us enough elements for everything we need.
+HTML gives us lots of these elements to work with, but you no doubt also know it doesn't give us enough elements for everything we need.
 Not by a long shot.
 Let's takes icons for a simple example.

 Because HTML doesn't give us an `icon` tag to markup a site's icons we have to design our own solution.
 Here's three similar approaches you've likely seen before: